John D. Lavelle: Investigation

-Ryan sent the Air Force inspector general, Lieutenant General (later General) Louis L. Wilson, Jr., to Saigon to investigate.'
+Ryan sent the Air Force inspector general, Lieutenant general Louis L. Wilson, Jr., to Saigon to investigate.'
 Lavelle told Wilson that he interpreted the rules of engagement liberally, as he had been told to do.
 He explained why he regarded the air defense system as always being activated against any aircraft flying into North Vietnam, thus providing grounds for protective reaction strikes.
 He told people in the command that they could not report "no reaction" to a mission over North Vietnam.
 Lavelle was reportedly astounded when Wilson showed him the intelligence reports with false data.
 He said he had never seen these reports before and had not known the detail that was required to complete one.
 He had assumed that a general statement about enemy reaction would suffice.
 Wilson concluded that Lavelle had exceeded his command authority.
 Wilson specifically pinpointed 147 sorties into North Vietnam that violated the war's Rules of Engagement.
 The bombings had been reported as protective reaction strikes when, in fact, there had been no enemy firings.

-On March 21, Admiral Moorer, the Chairman of the Joint Chiefs of Staff, sent a top secret message to 7th Air Force, warning that "the increased number of protective reaction strikes since Jan 1, 1972 has attracted a considerable amount of high-level interest here and is receiving increasing attention from the press."
+On March 21 Moorer sent a top secret message to 7th Air Force, warning that "the increased number of protective reaction strikes since Jan 1, 1972 has attracted a considerable amount of high-level interest here and is receiving increasing attention from the press."
 Moorer emphasized the "extreme sensitivity" of this subject and asked that all crews be "thoroughly briefed that current authority permits protective reaction to be taken only—repeat only—when enemy air defenses either fire at or activated against friendly forces."